bjmyX/LCC_code/README.md

 # LCC_code
-The code will be open-source after paper been published.
+We are integrating the code content.
+The code will soon be open sourced.